Banners Girls Learning Engineering Banners Girls Learning Engineering Banners Girls Learning Engineering

 • share information about how rewarding a career in engineering can be.

-• introduce the girls to women engineers.
+• introduce the students to women engineers.

 • demonstrate that engineering is fun!